 - Option 2: Physical Demonstration A physical demonstration should be used when you (or even just your hands!) need to physically appear in front of a camera to demonstrate your process.
 Take a read through our guide on building your own at-home video setup, and check out this example of a great demonstration.

 - Practice!
 Do a run-through of each video lesson so that you can iron out any kinks and make sure your class feels natural.
 Sit in front of a mirror, record a test on your computer, or grab a friend.
 Some teachers even choose to write out a full script so that they’re extra prepared when the camera starts rolling.
+Don't worry too much about pauses and rambling when recording, since you will edit them out later.

 Have Your Assets Ready